amit1809/cmpe273-assignment3/README.md

 k = (m / n) * math.log(2)
 ```

-So with above formulas considering false positive rate (p) of 0.05, below m and h values for one million n keys:
+So with above formulas considering false positive rate (p) of 0.05, below m bits and k hashes for one million n keys:

 ```
 m = 6235224
-h = 4
+k = 4
 ```